PickNikRobotics/moveit_studio_ur_ws/README.md

 ## MoveIt Studio Configuration

 This package follows the recommended layout of a MoveIt Studio configuration package.
-Any configuration package or custom behavior implementation can be included in the `src/` directory.
+Any configuration package or custom Behavior implementation can be included in the `src/` directory.
 Packages in `src/` will be compiled and sourced by MoveIt Studio at first launch.

 ### Site Config vs Base Config